Dynamoid/dynamoid/README.md

 ### Transactions in Dynamoid

+> [!WARNING]
+> Please note that this API is experimental and can be changed in
+> future releases.

 Multiple modifying actions can be grouped together and submitted as an all-or-nothing operation.
 Atomic modifying operations are supported in Dynamoid using transactions.
 If any action in the transaction fails they